 Actions for 2017 - 2022, (and Timescale (start/end Objectives person/position responsible) date) Justification Success measure Improve induction for doctoral students 3.2 A new FAQ document will be created with the DPhil students for the intranet and given out at inductions.
 This includes showing students where to find minutes of department committee meetings Daniel Long From October 2017 The 2016 survey indicated more could be done for new students during induction, 63.3% found it useful 'to some extent'.
-All students meet the 2018 student survey to show an increase in percentage of students who agree the induction is useful, rising from 63% to 75%, and to 95% by 2022 Gather feedback from the new students starting in 2017 and annually & report to BW group at last meeting of year DPhil Students WG lead Annually DGS in their final year to find out future plans and gather any comments or feedback about the doctoral programme as a whole
+2018 student survey to show an increase in percentage of students who agree the induction is useful, rising from 63% to 75%, and to 95% by 2022 Gather feedback from the new students starting in 2017 and annually & report to BW group at last meeting of year DPhil Students WG lead Annually All students meet the DGS in their final year to find out future plans and gather any comments or feedback about the doctoral programme as a whole

-Timescale Actions for 2017 - 2022, (and (start/end Objectives person/position responsible) date) Justification Success measure Improve integration of 3.3 We will establish the Annually DPhil students are At least 75% of students in department and presentations from all of the 2017- 2021 joining a large doctoral students with research groups research group leads (or their department with strong should report in the deputies) as part of DPhil inter-disciplinary survey that they feel inductions - and invite all new research traditions.
+3 Improve the selection, induc tion, and integration of DPhil stud ents in the Depa rtment Timescale Actions for 2017 - 2022, (and (start/end Objectives person/position responsible) date) Justification Success measure Improve integration of 3.3 We will establish the Annually DPhil students are At least 75% of students in department and presentations from all of the 2017- 2021 joining a large doctoral students with research groups research group leads (or their department with strong should report in the deputies) as part of DPhil inter-disciplinary survey that they feel inductions - and invite all new research traditions.
 In 'integrated' into the members of staff to attend.
 2016 as part of induction department Daniel Long all of the department's research group leads Monitor attendance A well-attended seminar gave a brief presentation at the student featuring a series of DPhil 3- to the new doctoral seminars to ensure minute presentations began in students about their representation across 2016.
 We will continue to run groups' work. research groups and these at least once a year as 2016 survey open text seniority part of the department's main comments indicated seminar series. some concerns about Maintain or increase isolation partly due both the proportion of All supervisors continue to be to physical isolation (in a students who feel invited to attend annual student separate building) and supported by presentations followed by a connections to research supervisors college dinner teams.
-DGS The 2016 survey Organise DPhil journal club four indicates that 84% of times a year DPhil Students WG students feel supported lead and able to make effective use of their supervisors.
+DGS TI 2046 Organica DDhilianna al alub Ca The 2016 survey Organise DPhil journal club four indicates that 84% of times a year DPhil Students WG lead students feel supported leuu and able to make effective use of their I supervisors.

-3 Improve the selection, induction, and integration of DPhil students in the Department Actions for 2017 - 2022, (and Timescale (start/end 6 Objectives Improve information for doctoral students about career development opportunities person/position responsible)3.4 Include discussions about future plans and development opportunities in at least one of the DGS meetings in the second year of study (before Confirmation)DGS date) From 2018 Justification The DGS has at least two meetings per year arranged with each of the doctoral students, who are also welcome to arrange additional meetings as required.
-Success measure By the 2020 student survey, increase the percentage of students who agree that they are clear about the development opportunities available to them, rising from 73% to 85%.
+Actions for 2017 - 2022, (and Timescale (start/end Objectives person/position responsible) date) Justification Success measure Improve information for doctoral students about career development opportunities 3.4 Include discussions about future plans and development opportunities in at least one of the DGS meetings in the second year of study (before Confirmation) DGS From 2018 The DGS has at least two meetings per year arranged with each of the doctoral students, who are also welcome to arrange additional meetings as required.
+By the 2020 student survey, increase the percentage of students who agree that they are clear about the development opportunities available to them, rising from 73% to 85%.